Rocka Rolla

-Background
+Background and recording

 According to the band, the entire album was played live in the studio.

-According to the band there were technical problems in the studio, resulting in poor sound quality and a hiss through the album.
+There were technical problems, resulting in poor sound quality and a hiss through the album.
 Guitarist Glenn Tipton had just joined when recording of Rocka Rolla began; his only songwriting contributions accepted by producer Rodger Bain were on the title track and "Run of the Mill".
 He did come up with the songs "Tyrant", "Epitaph", and "Ripper", but Bain considered them not commercial enough and rejected them.
 Bain also rejected the concert staple "Whiskey Woman" which later, with contributions from Tipton, morphed into "Victim of Changes".
 These songs were eventually all included on their next album, Sad Wings of Destiny.
-In addition, "Winter", "Deep Freeze" and "Winter Retreat" form a suite, but are listed as separate tracks and divided as such on some versions of the CD release.
+In addition, "Winter", "Deep Freeze", "Winter Retreat" and "Cheater" form a suite, but are listed as separate tracks and divided as such on some versions of the CD release.

 Several of the songs on the album feature contributions from the band's previous frontman Al Atkins and had been regular parts of their live performances in Manchester, where the band had achieved a cult following during the previous few years.
 The track "Caviar and Meths" was originally a 14-minute effort penned by Atkins, Downing, and Hill but due to time constraints, only the intro was recorded for the album.
 A longer 7-minute version of the song appears on Atkins's 1998 album Victim of Changes.
 That album also contains covers of "Winter" and "Never Satisfied".

+Artistry

 At this time, the band had not yet developed their signature look of leather and studs.
 They had appeared on British television show The Old Grey Whistle Test in 1975, performing "Rocka Rolla" and "Dreamer Deceiver", and their wardrobe was very "hippified" as journalist Malcolm Dome put it.
 This footage was included on the Electric Eye DVD.

-In addition, the album is more blues/hard rock-oriented than their later releases, and also has some slight progressive rock influences that would continue through to Stained Class, but to a lesser extent, and would be abandoned in later releases.
+In addition, the album is more hard rock and blues rock-oriented than their later releases, and also has some slight progressive rock influences.
+These continued to a lesser extent up until Stained Class, and would be abandoned in later releases.
 This makes the album's style virtually unrecognizable when compared with later Priest albums, although "Rocka Rolla" does feature dual guitars, and "Run of the Mill" is the first song that was explicitly designed for Halford's, rather than Atkins', vocal range.